Frequently Asked Questions (FAQ)

 What should I bring to QuestFest?

 No worries – all Quests have been designed with your purse strings in mind!
-The necessary items will be easily accessible and included in our packing list.
-We’ll be sending this to you via email after registration closes on June 1, 2018.
-In the meantime, get yourself a good pair of walking shoes and double check that someone on your team has a smart phone (with data or wifi capabilities!) to download the QuestFest app.
+The necessary items are easily accessible and included in the packing list you’ll receive closer to the event.
+Be sure to remember the basics too, like a portable phone changer, reusable water bottle, good pair of walking shoes, a smart phone with data or WiFi capabilities, sunscreen and bug spray!

 Who makes QuestFest possible?